AdobeDocs/workfront.en/help/reports-and-dashboards/reports/reporting-elements/reporting-elements-filters-views-groupings.md

 # Reporting elements: filters, views, and groupings

-There are several elements that make a list or a report possible in `Adobe Workfront`.
+There are several elements that make a list or a report possible in Adobe Workfront.
 The main elements that every list and report must have are a filter, a view, and a grouping.
 Each element provides different information within any report.

 ## Considerations about reporting elements

 Consider the following when working with filters, views, and groupings:

 * Reporting elements function as the building blocks of reporting.
 They define the look and feel of a report or a list, as well as the information contained in the report or list.
-* Reports in `Workfront` are specific to one object.
+* Reports in Workfront are specific to one object.
 You must define your main object for a report before you can build the report.
 Thus, all the reporting elements are object specific.
-* Your `Workfront administrator` must grant you access to filters, views, and groupings in your access level to be able to view or edit them in lists and reports.
+* Your Workfront administrator must grant you access to filters, views, and groupings in your access level to be able to view or edit them in lists and reports.

   For information about granting access to filters, views, and groupings see [Grant access to filters, views, and groupings](../../../administration-and-setup/add-users/configure-and-grant-access/grant-access-fvg.md).

-* Your `Workfront administrator` must grant you access to reports, dashboards, and calendars in your access level to be able to view or edit reports.
+* Your Workfront administrator must grant you access to reports, dashboards, and calendars in your access level to be able to view or edit reports.

   For information about granting access to reports, dashboards, and calendars, see [Grant access to reports, dashboards, and calendars](../../../administration-and-setup/add-users/configure-and-grant-access/grant-access-reports-dashboards-calendars.md).

-* If you select a filter, view, or grouping on a report or list, `Workfront` retains this selection for that object's lists even after you log out or close your browser.
+* If you select a filter, view, or grouping on a report or list, Workfront retains this selection for that object's lists even after you log out or close your browser.
 For example, if you select a specific view for a task report, that selection appears for other task lists, such as the list of tasks on a project.

 ## Filters